 Q: What event supplies can be funded?

-A: According to the Policy Manual, certain supplies cannot be funded, which include but are not limited to fireworks, weapons or look-alike weapons, and gambling equipment, among others.
+A: According to the GBE Grant Policy Manual (2021-2022), certain supplies cannot be funded, which include but are not limited to fireworks, weapons or look-alike weapons, and gambling equipment, among others.
 In addition, only one-time use items can be funded, as supplies purchased through the GBE Grant are considered university property.

 Q: Should I consider taxes when applying for GBE Grant?